 There are two types of abortion: medical abortion and surgical abortion.
 Both are safe and effective.

-A medical abortion means you take medications to cause a miscarriage.
-It can be performed on a pregnancy up to nine weeks.
-Medical abortions are available at private abortion clinics, some public hospitals or at GP clinics (if the GP has done extra training).
-You may be able to access a medical abortion via Telehealth if you cannot go to a clinic in person.
+A medical abortion means you take medicines to cause a miscarriage.
+It can be performed in the first nine weeks of pregnancy.
+Medical abortions are available at private abortion clinics and some public hospitals or GP clinics.
+You may be able to access a medical abortion via Telehealth if you can’t go to a clinic in person.

-Most women find the bleeding and cramping is more than a typical period but it usually gets better within 24 hours.
+Most people find the bleeding and cramping is more than a typical period but it usually gets better within 24 hours.
 Bleeding can continue for up to two weeks.

-If you are more than nine weeks pregnant, or you don’t want to have a medical abortion, you may choose to have a surgical abortion instead.
+You might choose to have a surgical abortion if you are more than nine weeks pregnant, or you don’t want to have a medical abortion.

 If you have a surgical abortion under general anaesthetic (while you are asleep), you will not experience any pain during the abortion.
 But you may have cramping for a few days afterwards.